-I have had some-one talk to me about the Enneagram and how it has helped them.
-I am not going into details about the Enneagram here; there is much on the Internet and there is a lot you could research, if that is you wish.
+I have had some-one talk to me about the Enneagram and how it has helped them develop small, safe experiments.
+I am not going into details about it here; there is much on the Internet and there is a lot you could research, if that is your wish.

 …. where a concise summary of the nine personality types can be found.
 Also, there is a useful account at: